PEI-Education/starter-repo-handlebars/README.md

-# PEI Report Cards v2

-Rebuilt PEI Report Cards using Handlebars.js for templating.
-Significant performance improvement on first one done (PSB Intermediate) - loads all of SIS's R3 report cards in under 30 seconds, with no reloading or errors.

-This plugin will eventually contain new versions of all report cards.
-Structure will have to be different from v1.

-## Current Report Cards
-There are 9 report cards currently working in production:
-- PSB Kindergarten Report Card
-- PSB Elementary Report Card
-- PSB Intermediate Report Card, 3-term version
-- PSB Intermediate Report Card, 4-term version
-- PSB High School Report Card
-- CSLF Elementary Report Card
-- CSLF Intermediate Report Card
-- CSLF High School Report Card
-- Summer School Report Card

-In the current version, all re-written report cards support both adding co-teachers (except Summer School, which does not offer any co-taught sections),the pei_uselegal flag, and honours the do-not-print options available in PowerSchool.

-The remaining report card (CSLF Maternelle) will be available by September 2023.

-### PEI ASP
-Versions of the HBS templates for the Affiliated Schools Program can be found in PEIASP.
-To build that verrsion of the plugin, make sure there is a current backup of the existing templates in the PEI_HBS directory, replace the templates in ./src/js with the PEIASP versions, and run start or build.

-We should eventually set up some variables to handle this as, once we figure out what the differences are in all cases.

 # About this repository
 ## Background notes
 Originally started with a modified version of [Tania Rascia](https://www.taniarascia.com)'s [webpack Boilerplate](https://github.com/taniarascia/webpack-boilerplate), because using Node allows us to precompile handlebars templates for faster rendering, and webpack let us bundle the necessary code without intererence from the built-in versions of the same packages in PowerSchool (specifically, Handlebars was giving problems.).

 To simplify, I updated Webpack config to support multiple entry points, so all report cards can live together easily, and removed Babel as a dependencies, since we have no need to transpile ES6.
 I also made a few changes to the production output to make it easier to debug, since we can't run a dev server like most projects, as this code only runs within the PowerSchool environment and debugging has to happen there.

-Code for the original versions of the report cards plugin will be maintained in the [Report Card Plugin repo](https://github.com/ubershibs/pei_report_card_plugin), until all report cards are migrated to Handlebars.

 ## Installing thie repo
-*Note: these are not the instructions for installing the plugin in PowerSchool.
-These are the instructions for installing the repo on your local machine for development purposes.*
+*Note: these are not the instructions for installing a plugin in PowerSchool.
+These are the instructions for installing the repo on your local machine for development purposes.

-Clone this repo and npm install (note: unless you have admin rights, and EUS Technician from ITSS will have to install Node on your machine - get them to select the latest LTS version.)
+Clone this repo and npm install (note: unless you have admin rights, an EUS Technician from ITSS will have to install Node on your machine - get them to select the latest LTS version.)

 ```bash
 npm i